 Bicycle Car Accident Settlement: What You Need To Know

-Your bicycle car accident settlement amount will depend on the following important factors: (1) the extent and duration of your injuries; (2) how these injuries affect your pre-crash normal life (3) the reputation of your lawyer; and (4) how clear the liability (negligence) was of the at-fault driver.
+In Michigan, your bicycle car accident settlement amount will depend on the following important factors: (1) the extent and duration of your injuries; (2) how these injuries affect your pre-crash normal life (3) the reputation of your lawyer; and (4) how clear the liability (negligence) was of the at-fault driver.

 To get the best possible amount, you will need an attorney with the experience, skill, and proven results to fight for you.

-Average bicycle car accident settlement amounts
+Average Michigan bicycle car accident settlement amounts

 There is no public or private entity – at either the state or the national level – that collects, updates, reports and/or publishes data about the average amount a case settles for in Michigan.

 But even if there was, information about the “average” amount would be of little value to you because it would fail to take into account your specific injuries, their specific impact on your life and lifestyle and other settlement factors that are unique to you, your injuries and your case.